• Level of education

 - Review on cosmic radiation.

-- Motion of a charged particle in a uniform magnetic field: Larmor motion, effect of an electric field, case of drift of the guide center produced by an external force perpendicular to the magnetic field, drift of the guide center produced by a gradient of the magnetic field: magnetic moment of the particle.
-The first adiabatic invariant of motion in a non uniform magnetic field and the magnetic mirror.
+- Motion of a charged particle in a uniform magnetic field: Larmor motion, effect of an electric field, case of drift of the guide center produced by an external force perpendicular to the magnetic field, drift of the guide center produced by a magnetic field gradient: magnetic moment of the particle.
+The first adiabatic invariant of motion in a non-uniform magnetic field and the magnetic mirror.

 - Derivation of the Vlasov equation from Klimontovich, the non-relativistic and relativistic Vlasov equation, the Landau effect, an introduction to the Fokker-Planck equation

-- Magnetic reconnection, Sweet-Parker model and two words about Petschek
+- Magnetic reconnection, Sweet-Parker model, and a few words about Petschek

-- The Hillas confinement formula, Fermi acceleration processes of 2nd and 1st order (case of a shock wave).
+- Hillas' confinement formula, Fermi's second- and first-order acceleration processes (case of a shock wave).

 - The quasi-linear theory of cosmic ray transport.